AckslD/muren.nvim/README.md

 - [ ] Store history of batches replacements and have a telescope picker to chose between them, previewing the list of patterns and replacements.
 - [ ] Possibly calculate the preview asynchronously in case it makes the UI sluggish?
+- [ ] Support replacements in CWD instead of single buffer.
+- [ ] Apply filetype highlights in preview buffer?

 ## Etymology